MicrosoftDocs/visualstudio-docs/docs/version-control/git-settings.md

 ### Cryptographic network provider

 Cryptographic network provider is a Git configuration setting at global scope that configures which TLS/SSL backend to use at runtime, and corresponds to the `git config` [http.sslBackend](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpsslBackend) setting.
-The values are:
+The values are, as follows:

 - OpenSSL: Use [OpenSSL](https://www.openssl.org/) for TLS and SSL protocols.
 - Secure Channel: Use [Secure Channel (schannel)](/windows/win32/secauthn/secure-channel) for TLS and SSL protocols.
 Schannel is the native Windows solution, accessing the Windows Credential Store, thereby allowing for enterprise-wide management of certificates.